chandramouli085/fROSty-Winter_rough/Episode 1 - The Blind Bot.md

 Sherlock and Watson are trapped in a room and there doesn't seem to be a way out unless the code to exit the room is figured out.

+World file
+Use the launch file ```escape.launch```.

+1. Create an appropriate configuration for viewing the bots and the room and save it in the ```configs``` folder

+2. Create a node to make Sherlock move as well

+Escape code - Area of the arena

 Have fun!